 - The Center for Addictions and Substance Abuse (CASA), housed in the Counseling Center, offers free assessment and brief treatment for student who may have alcohol and substance abuse problems.
 Students may be self-referred or referred by the Office of Student Right and Responsibilities or other campus departments.
 CASA also offers group counseling.
 Students need more intensive help will be referred to community providers.
-For more information, see usfweb2.usf.ed/counsel/Addiction\and\Substance\Abuse/ index.asp - Alcohol Anonymous groups are offered on campus - The Employee Assistance Program (EAP), under the direction of the Department of Human Resources, offers free substance abuse screening, assessment, and referral to employees who self-refer or who are directed by their supervisor.
-For more information, see usfweb2.usf.edu/human-resources/eap/index.asp
+For more information, seeusf.ed/counsel/Addiction_and_Substance_Abuse - Alcohol Anonymous groups are offered on campus - The Employee Assistance Program (EAP), under the direction of the Department of Human Resources, offers free substance abuse screening, assessment, and referral to employees who self-refer or who are directed by their supervisor.
+For more information, see usf.edu/hr/eap